OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_components.md

 Components are available to be used on modeled Pages.

-After a Components Package is imported, components are listed on the Page _Drag to Add_ option, along with Base Components:
+After a Components Package is imported, components are listed on the Page _Drag to Add_ option, along with internals Components:

 <p align="center">
   <img src="/images/modeler/Modeler-Components-List.jpg">